 I folded my fabric in half to show you me where the middle of the fabric was.
 I placed my bowl onto the fabric with the line down the middle. (if you are a perfectionist and want to fold and make a crease from side to side so you can place the bowl even more perfectly, go right ahead. but as you know me when crafting some of these things i just eyeball and half A my way through and call it good…)

 Now you are going to draw the circle onto your linen.
 I used a Martha Stewart bowl with the mouth width of 7 1/2″ and next you will need to get your fusible webbing and your fabric strips.
-Cut the webbing to be the same size as the strip of fabric.*next use the same template we used here for the leaves on this project.
+Cut the webbing to be the same size as the strip of fabric.

 After you have turned over all your petals and you have gently pulled out the tips of your leaves with your pin, place your leaves onto your drawn circle.
 Play around with the placement, use my picture as your guide.
 I placed them in threes and overlapped them a little.